christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 ![Rplot_LandCover_2019_2024](https://github.com/user-attachments/assets/b1ec55f6-3ac6-40f8-b5a8-9a46e8f5cf16)

 *Figure 9: Multitemporal comparison of unsupervised land cover classification for the Madre de Dios region, Peru, using Sentinel-2 imagery from July 2019 and July 2024.
 Four classes were identified (water, bare soil, moderate vegetation, and healthy vegetation) based on Red and Near-Infrared spectral responses.*

+### Conclusions

+- The analysis shows a clear reduction in healthy vegetation between 2019 and 2024 in several areas of the study region.
+Both DVI and NDVI maps indicate a decline in vegetation vigor, confirming patterns observed in RGB and NIR visualizations.
+- Using the Near-Infrared band allowed for a clear distinction between vegetation and non-vegetation areas, making it easier to assess vegetation health.
+Satellite imagery proved to be a reliable and efficient tool for monitoring spatial and temporal changes in vegetation cover.
+- Unsupervised classification revealed shifts in land cover over time, with reductions in healthy vegetation and increases in bare soil and moderate vegetation areas.
+These results highlight potential impacts of land use, environmental stress, or human activities in the region.

 ### References